 Abstract

-Background: High-quality and ethical norms of patient care require physicians and the public to have similar perspectives on the definition of a “good doctor”.
-Our study compared the perceptions of physicians and members of the public on the essential traits of a “good doctor”
+Background: High-quality and ethical norms of patient care require physicians and the public to have similar perspectives on the definition of a “good doctor.”
+Our study compared the perceptions of physicians and members of the public on the essential traits of a “good doctor.”

-Methods: We conducted parallels national surveys of 1000 practicing specialist-physicians, and 500 members of the public in Israel, who were interviewed after selection using targeted sampling.
-Respondents were asked about the two most important attributes of a “good doctor”, and whether they thought the physicians’ role was to reduce health disparities.
+Methods: We conducted parallel national surveys of 1000 practicing specialist-physicians, and 500 members of the public in Israel, who were interviewed after selection using targeted sampling.
+Respondents were asked about the two most important attributes of a “good doctor” and whether they thought the physicians’ role was to reduce health disparities.

 Results: Many physicians (56%) and members of the public (48%) reported that the role of physicians includes helping to reduce health disparities.
-Physicians emphasized the importance of non-technical skills such as humane-ness and a concern for patients as important traits of a “good doctor”, while the public emphasized professional and technical skills.
+Physicians emphasized the importance of non-technical skills such as humane-ness and a concern for patients as important traits of a “good doctor,” while the public emphasized professional and technical skills.
 We found that internal medicine physicians were more likely than surgeons to emphasize humaneness, empathy and professionalism.
 Members of the public with a high school education were more likely to emphasize human attributes such as credibility and honesty than respondents with post-secondary education.

 Conclusions: The results suggest there is a difference in perceptions about the essential attributes of “good” physicians.
 Members of the public focused on professional and technical skills, while the physicians emphasized personal and social attributes.
 Both groups agreed that to advance their agenda of population health, physicians need to do more to address health disparities.
 Future research should focus on actionable approaches to bridge the gap in the perceptions between the groups, and that may support the formation of caring physicians embedded in a complex array of relationships within clinical and community contexts.